Be a QtPSG Volunteer!

 Junior Achievement (JA)

-If you are curious about how lessons are conducted and how your child learns in class, or if you wish to help QtPS students learn about work readiness, entrepreneurship and financial literacy, be a Junior Achievement (JA) volunteer.
+If you are curious about how lessons are conducted and how your child learns in classroom, or if you wish to help QtPS students learn about work readiness, entrepreneurship and financial literacy, be a Junior Achievement (JA) volunteer.
 JA is conducted once a year.

 Junior Achievement is the world’s largest non-profit organization dedicated to inspiring and preparing young people to succeed in a global economy.
 Through a dedicated volunteer network, Junior Achievement provides in-school and after-school programmes for students from Kindergarten to Junior College, which focus on three key content areas: work readiness, entrepreneurship, and financial literacy.